-A primary goal of the American Academy of Ophthalmology is to provide continuing medical education (CME) to enhance the ophthalmologist's ability to furnish the highest possible quality of eye care for patients.
+A primary goal of the American Academy of Ophthalmology is to provide accredited CE (CE) to enhance the ophthalmologist's ability to furnish the highest possible quality of eye care for patients.
 Therefore, relationships with other organizations must not jeopardize the Academy's standing as a respected organization.

 When appropriate and desirable, the American Academy of Ophthalmology may solicit or accept financial or other support from both for-profit and not-for-profit organizations in order to develop and/or improve activities and programs that are consistent with the Academy's mission statement.
 All arrangements for financial or other support must adhere to the guidelines of this policy statement or be reviewed by the Board of Trustees or the Executive Committee acting on behalf of the Board of Trustees.
-Support for all CME programs and activities must adhere to the Standards for Commercial Support of the Accreditation Council for Continuing Medical Education (ACCME) as described below.
+Support for all accredited CE programs and activities must adhere to the Standards for Integrity and Independence in Accredited Continuing Education of the Accreditation Council for Continuing Medical Education (ACCME) as described below.
 In addition, with respect to gifts to physicians and the conflicts inherent in such gifts, the Board of Trustees has adopted the American Medical Association's (AMA) guidelines as outlined in its publication entitled Gifts to Physicians from Industry.

 Financial and other support from corporations, foundations, and other organizations can contribute significantly to both the quality and scope of Academy programs, activities, and services.
 The Academy shares many common goals with other organizations, including corporations in ophthalmic industry, and it is appropriate for the Academy to cultivate and maintain appropriate and ethical relationships with these organizations.
 Such relationships must not pose conflicts of interest for the Academy, its officers, staff, members, or the sponsoring organizations, and they must be consistent with the goals and objectives of the Academy's strategic plan.